Beatrice Chia-Richmond is honored to be the first female Creative Director of the biggest birthday party in Singapore – National Day Parade 2011.

 On the big screen, Beatrice had starred in movie productions such as the female lead in A Sharp Pencil, a Pressure Pictures’ feature, Tai Seng Media’s Lost Time (2001) and Red Trousers :The Life of the Hong Kong Stuntmen (2003) where she played the female lead opposite Robin Shou (Mortal Kombat).
 She also played Elaine Love in Zhao Wei Films’ Stories About Love and Under Pressure Pictures’ short film, 23:59 Friday Night.
 Whilst in UK, she was in films like Love Letters; Naomi, Kylie & Me; Sintra and MTV Europe’s Tales From the Character Underground.

 A familiar face on local TV, Beatrice has appeared in Love Matters – Flat Out For Love, Ruins of Angkok Wat, Triple Nine and The Donny Lee Show and Art Nation season 1-3 for Arts Central, and was also resident judge on One Moment of Glory.
-Beatrice hosted the prestigious Singapore Season in London and filmed a reality programme, “MOM-TO-BEA”, which was available on-demand channels.
+Beatrice hosted the prestigious Singapore Season in London and filmed a reality programme, “MOM-TO-BEA”.

 In 2005, Beatrice was awarded a Capability-Development grant by the MDA (Singapore) and the ASA (Association of Singapore Actors) to pursue a certificate in Film-Making at New York University (Tisch School for the Arts).
 In 2006, Beatrice was awarded Singapore’s Young Artist Award, the nation’s highest accolade for the arts.